Chardonnières Arrondissement

 Chardonnières (Chadonyè) is an arrondissement in the Sud department of Haiti.
 Spanning approximately 382 km², it comprises three communes-Chardonnières, Les Anglais, and Tiburon.
 As of 2015, it had a population of 78,410 inhabitants.
 It stretches from the coastline of the Caribbean Sea into the Massif de la Hotte highlands.
 The economy is based on agriculture, livestock, fishing, and crafts.
 The annual Grape Festival is a popular celebration.

 Geography

 Chardonnieres is an arrondissement in the Sud department of Haiti.
-It covers about 382.29 km², bordered south by the Caribbean Sea and stretches to the Massif de la Hotte range inland.
+The commune is located along the coast between Port-à-Piment and Les Anglais.
 The landscape transitions from coastal plains into elevated terrain, including the hills of Randel and the foothills of Massif de la Hotte, reaching elevations up to 817 m.
-While the Chardonnières commune is made up of largely coastal plains, bisected by the Rivière de Port-à-Piment valley, the low inland plains with moderate elevation and agricultural suitability.
 The region has a hot tropical climate.
-It includes the communes of Chardonnières, Les Anglais, and Tiburon.
 The region was affected during the 2021 Haiti earthquake and went through extensive rebuilding efforts.

 Demographics and economy

 As of 2015, the population was 78,410 inhabitants.
 Approximately 43% of the local population is under the age of 18.

-Agriculture and livestock rearing are the primary drivers of the economy.
 Chardonnières is recognized as Haiti’s primary grape-producing region, with inhabitants traditionally cultivating grapes on domestic arbors.
 The annual Festival du Raisin (Grape festival) in July promotes local viticulture and cultural heritage.
-Viticultural legacy dates to colonial times; grapes once featured on French royal tables, and grape cultivation remains a cultural hallmark.